The Green Papers: 2026 General Election

 Candidate Democratic former Los Angeles Mayor Antonio Villaraigosa

-Candidate Democratic former state Comptroller Betty Yee
+Candidate Democratic former state Controller Betty T. Yee

-First elected as Comptroller: 2014, re-elected: 2018
+First elected as Controller: 2014, re-elected: 2018.

 Colorado 4 year term, Election Cycle: 2022, 2026.
 Term Limit: 2 consecutive 4-year terms